 - Metabolism: Activation of PPARα and PPARδ has been demonstrated to reduce triglyceride levels and increase HDL cholesterol levels, while activation of PPAR𝞬 has been demonstrated to increase insulin sensitization, all of which are key metabolic markers in patients with NASH.

 - Steatosis: Activation of PPARα and PPAR𝞬 addresses key elements of steatosis by enhancing fatty acid metabolism and ultimately decreasing lipogenesis.

 - Inflammation and ballooning: Activation of PPARα, PPARδ and PPAR𝞬 has been associated with statistically significant reductions in inflammation and ballooning.

 - Fibrosis: Activation of PPAR𝞬 is associated with anti-fibrotic effects across the process of fibrosis, from the production of stellate cells to the production of fibrotic proteins such as collagen and fibronectin.

+In addition lanifibranor has shown clear beneficial effects in a pre-clinical model of decompensated cirrhosis, which lead to a marked improvement in fibrosis and portal hypertension.
 Based on the established role that PPAR activation plays in regulating metabolic processes, including steatosis, as well as in inflammatory and fibrotic processes, we are developing lanifibranor for the treatment of NASH.